BlockchainLabsNZ/mothership-sen/audit/static-analysis.md

 ```
 function distributionCap() public constant returns (uint256)
 ```
-Description.
+Returns the amount of tokens to distribute.
+<br>It returns the number of total supply decreased by number of reserved tokens.

-- **Test cases**
+**Test cases**

-	- Owner should be able to call the function
+- it should return the difference between `totalSupplyCap` and `totalReserve`
-	- No one except the owner can call the function
-	- Invalid address in the list should cause reverting

 <!-- ----------------------------- -->